-In some cases, an initial meeting or teleconference chaired by IPART may be held to discuss controversial matters or disagreements on assigned audit grades and commentary noted in the first draft report.
+We may recommend that an initial meeting or teleconference, chaired by IPART be held to discuss controversial matters or disagreements on assigned audit grades and commentary noted in the first draft report.
 The auditor may or may not be required to attend.
 We expect the PWU to initiate this discussion with the nominated IPART staff member assigned to the audit.
 The auditor may be asked to clarify its commentary or grades, or to further discuss evidence provided by the PWU.
-In doing so, the PWU will have reference to the escalation of issues approach in Section 3.2, and should not attempt to coerce the auditor into modifying its commentary or grades.
+The auditor will not be asked or coerced into modifying its commentary or grades.